dhargitai/lattixiq/docs/architecture/7-database-schema.md

 ### 2. Table: roadmaps

-Users have full control over their own roadmaps.
+Users can view, create, and update their own roadmaps, but CANNOT delete them (to maintain free limit integrity).

 ```sql
 -- Enable RLS on the roadmaps table